apache/spark/docs/apache-airflow/start/docker.rst

 - ``postgres`` - The database.
 - ``redis`` - `The redis <https://redis.io/>`__ - broker that forwards messages from scheduler to worker.

+In general, if you want to use airflow locally, your DAGs may try to connect to servers which are running on the host.
+In order to achieve that, an extra configuration must be added in ``docker-compose.yaml``.
+For example, on Linux the configuration must be in the section ``services: airflow-worker`` adding ``extra_hosts: - "host.docker.internal:host-gateway"``; and use ``host.docker.internal`` instead of ``localhost``.
+This configuration vary in different platforms.
+Please, see documentation for `Windows <https://docs.docker.com/desktop/windows/networking/#use-cases-and-workarounds>`_ and `Mac <https://docs.docker.com/desktop/mac/networking/#use-cases-and-workarounds>`_ for further information.

 All these services allow you to run Airflow with :doc:`CeleryExecutor </executor/celery>`.
 For more information, see :doc:`/concepts/overview`.

 Some directories in the container are mounted, which means that their contents are synchronized between your computer and the container.